Eastern Desert: Pharaonic Egypt (3000–30 BC)

 Trade routes from the Nile to the Red sea were established through the Desert.
 Notably, there was a route between the Nile River and Mersa Gawasis, an Ancient Egyptian port.
 There were also many mines and quarries along this route.
 Boats were carried in pieces across the desert through the wadis and then set up once they reached the port to embark on expeditions.
 The Ancient Egyptians exploited the desert resources of copper, gold, iron and precious stones.
 As well as for trade, they used these resources to improve their society and in their burials.

-Roman Period (30 BC – 395 CE)
+Roman period (30 BC–AD 395)

-Commercial trade increased further during this time and more trade routes were established across the desert.
+Commercial trade increased further during the Roman period (30 BC–AD 395) and more trade routes were established across the desert.
 Red Sea ports were points of embarkation for trade with India.
 During the Ptolemaic and Roman period the chief port was Berenice Troglodytica, and the Via Hadriana led from Berenice to Antinoöpolis on the Nile.
 Items being traded diversified during this period to include goods such as fabrics and pearls.
 "Imperial Porphyry" was quarried at Mons Claudianus into the Byzantine era.
 The Romans set up multiple ports along the red sea coast to transport materials.
 Roman soldiers lived and worked at these ports.
 Their main sources of food were pigs, donkeys and camels.

 Today

-The Eastern Desert it a popular site for tours, safaris and other expeditions.
+The Eastern Desert is a popular site for tours, safaris and other expeditions.
 Mining also still occurs in the Desert.

+In March 2025, archaeologists from the French Institute of Oriental Archaeology uncovered two sets of iron ankle shackles at the Ghozza gold mine in the Eastern Desert, dating to the 3rd century BCE during the Ptolemaic period.
+The discovery provides evidence of forced labor in ancient Egyptian gold mining operations, corroborating historical texts that mention the use of prisoners of war and criminals in such mines.